Batman: The Black Mirror: Plot

 Commissioner Gordon tries calling his ex-wife again but finds her mutilated due to the Joker Toxin, and Dick has to save her by extracting the toxin.
-Dick manages to track down the Joker in the South Bowery Tunnels, but Joker tells him that he wasn't the one who mutilated Joker's ex-wife but James Gordon Junior.
+Dick manages to track down the Joker in the South Bowery Tunnels, but Joker tells him that he wasn't the one who mutilated James's ex-wife but James Gordon Junior.
 James Gordon Junior kidnaps Barbara Gordon and stabbed her in her femoral artery on her paralyzed legs, telling her that if she pulls one of them out, she will bleed to death in a matter of minutes.
 James Gordon Junior calls Dick to mock him and tell him that the reason why he's doing this is because he views human emotion as weakness and wants to get rid of it by turning people into psychopaths.
 James Gordon Junior also tells Dick he knew he was Batman when he saw Batman smiling in television due to Bruce Wayne not smiling.
 James Gordon Junior hangs up the phone to kill Barbara Gordon, but Dick saves her in the nick of time, due to him putting a sub-dermal tracer on James Gordon Junior.
 Commissioner Gordon then captures James Gordon Junior before he can escape, and meets up with Dick to talk about the recent events and what they can hope for the future.